Chocobo: Creation and development

-Ishii originally envisioned the chocobo as a non-vocal character, communicating through its movements and thus being true to its feelings.
-Going forward, the chocobo sported a distinctive "Kweh" call.
+Though Ishii never intended the chocobo to recur within the series, positive fan reception caused it to become a fixture going forward.
+It underwent multiple redesigns based on the setting of each game, such as Final Fantasy XV (2016) where it was designed to appear realistic while still having exotic flourishes.
+They were initially left out of the world design of Final Fantasy XVI (2023), but staff protests prompted scenario writer Kazutoyo Maehiro to incorporate them.
+A notable narrative use of chocobos was in the opening section of Final Fantasy Type-0, where a chocobo was gunned down and their owner was unable to save it, setting the game's darker tone.
 A recurring element in games featuring the chocobo is a titular musical theme, created for Final Fantasy II by Nobuo Uematsu and remixed or redone in subsequent entries.
 For the remixes he chose, Uematsu always selected a genre which had the same number of syllables as "chocobo".
-Though Ishii never intended the chocobo to become a mascot, positive fan reception caused it to become a fixture in the series going forward.
-It underwent multiple redesigns based on the setting of each game, such as Final Fantasy XV where it was designed to appear realistic while still having exotic flourishes.

 The most notable version features in the long-running Chocobo spin-off series, which share a protagonist in the form of a male Chocobo.
 This incarnation of Chocobo was designed by Toshiyuki Itahana, who created a more cute design that would fit into a roguelike game design while also appealing to a wider market than the "sleek" designs of Chocobos from the main series.
 His early attempts to make a more monster-like version did not work due to the planned tone, which focused on a light-hearted story.
 He also created versions of Chocobo that had him wearing Final Fantasy job outfits.
 Recurring artist Yoshitaka Amano created a concept for the Chocobo summon from Final Fantasy III, though this design differed markedly from its usual appearance.
 The in-game sprite, while a typical chocobo design, reused colors from the Amano artwork.
 Due to his workload at the time, he had no memory of his chocobo design.

 Appearances

 Across the series, chocobos are portrayed as galliform birds, often with yellow feathers but also coming in other colors such as black.
 Their primary role, particularly in earlier titles, was acting as transportation for the party across the world map.
 From Final Fantasy VII onwards, Chocobos have appeared in more substantial roles within racing minigames, and as summoned monsters.
 Other pieces of media within the series, including Final Fantasy: The Spirits Within, have featured chocobo imagery in some way.
 Several spin-off titles including Final Fantasy Tactics and Final Fantasy XIII-2 have included chocobos as playable or support characters.
-In Final Fantasy XI and Final Fantasy XIV, chocobos were included in player-focused activities, featuring them as both pets and means of transport.
-A notable narrative use of Chocobos was in the opening section of Final Fantasy Type-0, where a chocobo was gunned down and their owner was unable to save it, setting the game's darker emotional tone.
+In Final Fantasy XI and XIV, chocobos were included in player-focused activities, featuring them as both pets and means of transport.